 Greenwashing is an accusation directed at companies, not just asset managers keen to virtue signal.
 ESG should never be just about what a company is disclosing, but what it is actually doing.
 Created in buoyant economic times, the BRT corporate purpose statement now provides a ready-made template for companies to navigate their way out of crisis, and it recognizes potential contribution towards delivering a vibrant and healthy world for all.

 Our Covid-19 moment presents us with the opportunity to retire the ESG label in favor of recognizing that what we’re really talking about is ‘finance 101’: the management of issues that are self-evident and influence good long-term corporate financial outcomes.
 Companies with poor ESG records may ultimately deflate shareholder value – and are likely to be held accountable if their behavior falls short as the trauma engulfing the economy unfolds.
-I won’t be the last to say that our present time has been challenging, unprecedented, and even surreal.
 If corporations and investors alike remain vigilant, when the coronavirus tide finally recedes, it just might unearth a better, more purposeful world.

 https://www.businessroundtable.org/business-roundtable-redefines-the-purpose-of-a-corporation-to-promote-an-economy-that-serves-all-americans August 19, 2019

 Newton manages a variety of investment strategies.
 Whether and how ESG considerations are assessed or integrated into Newton’s strategies depends on the asset classes and/or the particular strategy involved, as well as the research and investment approach of each Newton firm.
 ESG may not be considered for each individual investment and, where ESG is considered, other attributes of an investment may outweigh ESG considerations when making investment decisions.